PepijnMC/ElevationDragRuler/README.md

 ### Urban Terrain
 Because elevation is useful for more than just determining a creature's movement type, all elevation based movement switching can be disabled using the "urban" terrain environment.
 Instead, the creature will use its highest movement speed between walking and flying.

+## Future Plans
+These are features currently in the work, vague ideas, and anything in between.
+- **Force Swimming**: Add a setting to force creatures to swim in water terrain even at elevation 0.
+It will still use walking/flying speed if the creature has no swimming speed but if you are using any creatures whose walking speed is higher than their swimming speed you will not be able to switch to their walking speed anymore while in water.